rust-lang/rust/src/librustc_borrowck/borrowck/README.md

 ## Checking aliasability

 The goal of the aliasability check is to ensure that we never permit `&mut` borrows of aliasable data.
-Formally we define a predicate `ALIASABLE(LV, MQ)` which if defined means that "borrowing `LV` with mutability `MQ` is ok".
-The
-Rust code corresponding to this predicate is the function `check_aliasability()` in `middle::borrowck::gather_loans`.
+The judgement `ALIASABLE(LV, MQ)` means the aliasability of `LV` is compatible with a borrow of mutability `MQ`.
+The Rust code corresponding to this predicate is the function `check_aliasability()` in `middle::borrowck::gather_loans`.

 ### Checking aliasability of variables